Connect to the heart of yoga

 Bhakti | Devotion

 Immerse in the bhakti tradition of heart-centered practices, including chanting.
-We’ll explore the joyful and meditative journey of singing to the divine through call-and-response, which creates a bridge between the individual and the eternal, opening the heart and welcoming the spirit.
+We’ll explore the joyful and meditative journey of singing to the divine, which creates a bridge between the individual and the eternal, opening the heart and welcoming the spirit.

 By singing these prayers we unite our voices and join in a stream of consciousness and devotion that has been flowing for centuries.
 We’ll chant, chant, chant and drink in the wisdom of guest musicians Girish, Nat Kendall, and Sita Devi, who will share their experience and interpretation of bhakti in the training.

 - Stories of the deities/aspects of the self we invoke through chanting

 - What devotion means in our own lives

 Who This Is For:

 - Dedicated yoga practitioners who feel the calling to go deeper, integrating the philosophy of yoga into their daily life & practice

 - Yoga teachers who want to deepen their practice of bhakti, and share it in their own teaching